nahushdeshmukh17/Matching-Resumes-against-Job-Description/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using React and Tailwind CSS
+- Built with ❤️ using React and Express.js
 - Inspired by modern job platforms like LinkedIn and Indeed
 - UI/UX designed for optimal user experience